UdbhavPrasad072300/Movie-Recommender-with-Stacked-Autoencoders-in-PyTorch/README.md

 # Movie-Rating-Prediction-with-Stacked-Autoencoders-in-PyTorch

-Integration with CUDA is remaining and some minor errors
+Made to run on GPU with CUDA